Crindigo/termcraft/doc/brainstorm.md

 can't run any other commands besides stop, which aborts the expedition.
 As for time, I may make it equal to the # of land gained.

+TOOLS IDEA: Maybe instead of crafting one tool that has a % chance of breakage on each use, the crafting operation makes X "tools" which are just "tool usages" instead of quantities.
+Then gathering, crafting, etc. just takes 1 per use.

 ending:
 Va gur raq, n tynff oernxvat bireynl nccrnef bire gur pbafbyr, naq cvrprf sentzrag gb gur fvqr gb erirny n pehqryl qenja snpr fnlvat "huu, uv?".